History of Seal Island False Bay

 Better images and more spectacular footage was coming from the island each year, feeding the insatiable appetite of social media and reality tv – the addiction was real!

-As I took the shot, a cheer rose from the BBC boat as they captured the same breach in high-speed HD – footage that can be seen in their documentary ‘Shark’, released in 2015.
+As I took the shot, a cheer rose up from the BBC boat nearby as they captured the same breach in high-speed HD – footage that can be seen in their documentary ‘Shark’, released in 2015.

 That year we were seeing as many as 30 shark on seal predation events in a single morning.
 Little did we know it was one of the last few good years of great white shark activity around the island in False Bay.